TradeNodeX/TradeNodeX-AI-Copy-Trading/README.md

 - Binance and Bybit currently remain the most mature private-stream paths.
 - OKX, Kraken, BitMEX, Gate.io, and Coinbase Advanced now include private-stream connection logic plus REST reconciliation fallback, but they should still be treated as newer exchange paths until validated in your own environment.
-- The repository includes automated tests and control-plane coverage, but it does not yet claim validated 88-account or 200-account production readiness.
+- The repository includes automated tests and control-plane coverage, but it does not yet claim validated 1000-account production readiness.
 - Exchange testnet capabilities are not uniform.
 Some exchanges may require demo or small-size mainnet verification for complete end-to-end validation.

 ## Development and test